logos-innovation-lab/Kurate-pm/README.md

-# theoutlet-pm
+# Kurate-pm
-project management of the outlet
+project management of the Kurate